git-town/git-town/documentation/commands/git-rename-branch.md

     The new name of the branch.

 -f
-    Forces the renaming of a non-feature branch
+    Forces the renaming of a perennial branch
 ```